-Emissions from solid fuel use in the agriculture sector are not very significant, whilst regional gas use data in this sector are not available, and hence emissions from these sources are allocated on the basis of regional employment figures from DEFRA (2008a).
+Emissions from solid fuel use in the agriculture sector are not very significant, whilst regional gas use data in this sector are not available, and hence emissions from these sources are allocated on the basis of regional employment figures from DEFRA (2009a).

-Recent work by AEA (NAEI, 2008) to derive a more detailed split of regional off-road fuel use (i.e. mainly gas oil use in tractors and other mobile machinery) has utilised research to determine the regional distribution of different land uses and farm types (pasture, arable, forestry).
-These data have been combined with data on the intensity of mobile machinery use by farm type (tractor hours per hectare of arable land, tractor hours per head of livestock), to develop a new agricultural off-road mapping grid.
-These data have been used to estimate DA GHG emissions from agricultural mobile machinery in preference to using Defra regional agricultural employment data that were used in previous inventories.
+Work by AEA (NAEI, 2008) to derive a more detailed split of regional off-road fuel use (i.e. mainly gas oil use in tractors and other mobile machinery) has utilised research to determine the regional distribution of different land uses and farm types (pasture, arable, forestry).
+These data have been combined with data on the intensity of mobile machinery use by farm type (tractor hours per hectare of arable land, tractor hours per head of livestock), to derive an agricultural off-road mapping grid to estimate geographical distribution of fuel use in the sector.
+These data have been used to estimate DA GHG emissions from agricultural mobile machinery.